giantswarm/security-bundle/README.md

 # Giant Swarm Security Pack

-Giant Swarm offers a [managed security pack][security-pack] which provides an unintrusive baseline for security observability and enforcement in Kubernetes clusters.
+Giant Swarm offers a [managed security bundle][security-bundle] which provides an unintrusive baseline for security observability and enforcement in Kubernetes clusters.
 This App is a convenient wrapper containing multiple other Apps which make up the security pack.

 By default, installing the security pack in a cluster includes: